No, Republicans Are Not Better for the Economy

 Why is this the case?

 While the original paper is mostly silent on the issue, the New York Times article speculates as to why this might be the case.
-For my part, I think their conclusions are basically correct.
+For my part, I think their conclusions are basically on point.

 It’s actually quite simple: Democratic administrations simply follow the conventional economic wisdom.
-This may seem surprising, given that conservatives tout themselves as the experts when it comes to economic affairs.
-But conventional centrist economics has known since the writings of John Maynard Keynes during the Great Depression that governments need to spend countercyclically in order to stimulate the economy in a downturn.
-That is, Democrats are willing to do more in a bad economy than are Republicans.
-In addition, redistributive and pro-labor policies lead to a stronger economy, since consumers have more money to spend.
-This means a better economy, even for the wealthy, who own most of what that money gets spent on.
+This may seem surprising, given that conservatives tout themselves as the experts when it comes to the economy.
+But conventional centrist economics has known since the Great Depression that governments need to spend countercyclically in order to stimulate the economy during a downturn.
+That is, Democrats are more willing to use stimulus and spend money in a bad economy than are Republicans.
+In addition, redistributive and pro-labor policies favored by Democrats lead to a stronger economy since consumers have more money to spend.
+This means a better economy for everyone, even the rich, who own most of what that money gets spent on.

 The new paper, by David Hope of the London School of Economics and Julian Limberg of King's College London, examines 18 developed countries — from Australia to the United States — over a 50-year period from 1965 to 2015.
 The study compared countries that passed tax cuts in a specific year, such as the U.S. in 1982 when President Ronald Reagan slashed taxes on the wealthy, with those that didn't, and then examined their economic outcomes.